Skip to main content

 Undergraduate Degrees

-The Electrical and Computer Engineering Department at Boise State University offers two bachelor of science degrees: Computer Systems Engineering and Electrical Engineering.
+The Electrical and Computer Engineering Department at Boise State University offers two Bachelor of Science degrees: Computer Engineering and Electrical Engineering.

 BS in Electrical Engineering

 Electrical engineers design, develop, test, and supervise the manufacture of electrical equipment, such as electric motors, radar and navigation systems, communications systems, and power generation equipment.
 They also design electrical devices and systems using components such as conductors, coils, magnets, batteries, switches, resistors, capacitors, inductors, diodes, and transistors.
-Some electrical engineers conduct or write the specifications for testing device performance, reliability, and long-term durability.
+Some electrical engineers conduct or write specifications for testing devices to assess their performance, reliability, and long-term durability.
 Nearly all electrical and electronic devices, from the generators at an electric power plant to the microprocessors in your phone, depend on the expertise of electrical engineers.

-Designed to help students find new solutions to complex technical problems, our curriculum provides students with a rigorous foundation in physics, mathematics, and computing.
-Core courses in electronics and digital systems orient students to the major and begin to build each student’s skills in problem analysis and the design of experiments.
-The program concludes with a year-long design experience in which students carry out a team project with industry sponsors.
+Designed to help students find innovative solutions to complex technical problems, our curriculum provides a rigorous foundation in physics, mathematics, and computing.
+Core courses in electronics and digital systems introduce students to the major and begin to develop each student’s skills in problem analysis and experimental design.
+The program concludes with a year-long design experience, during which students undertake a team project in collaboration with industry sponsors.

-In addition to the carefully design core, our curriculum includes 12 flexible credits of technical and ece electives.
+In addition to the carefully designed core, our curriculum includes 12 flexible credits of technical and ECE electives.
 Electives pair well with certificate options, allowing students to demonstrate more than just the core competencies to employers.

 Emphasis Areas